 What is eclampsia?

-If you suspect a dog of eclampsia, prevent feeding puppies and consult your veterinarian immediately.
-Clinical symptoms of eclampsia become apparent in dogs when the level of calcium in the blood falls below 8.0 mg / dl.
+If you suspect a cat for eclampsia, stop feeding it. kittens and consult your veterinarian immediately.
+Clinical symptoms become apparent when calcium levels drop below 7 mg / dl.

-All pregnant dogs should receive quality feed. designed for lactating and pregnant dogs that are rich essential vitamins and minerals.
-Nutritional Supplements Containing omega-3 fatty acids such as fish oil are recommended, but they will not help reduce the risk of eclampsia.
+All pregnant cats should receive quality feed, designed for pregnant and lactating cats that are rich vital vitamins and minerals.
+Supplements like Fatty omega-3 acids are recommended but will not help reduce the risk eclampsia.